webbird83/zenbot/docs/Zentalk.md

             neutral_rate  =  undef  -->  undef
                    debug  =  undef  -->  undef
 ```
-Be aware that different strategies
-have different options.
+Be aware that different strategies have different options.
 Not all options are visible.
 That is part on purpose and part on availability.

-For the **zentalk** program, you need to use the listener port.
+For the **zentalk** program, you need to use the TCP port.
 When you start **Zenbot**, you will see the port anounced like this:
 ```
 Zen master is talking to you on port 3000
-Zen master is listening to you on port  3001
 ```

 To invoke the programs, a command like this is used:
 ```
-./zentalk.js -c localhost:3001
+./zentalk.js -c localhost:3000
 ```
 The programs can also be used from a remote location like this:
 ```